Wellington’s victory on 22nd July 1812 over the French army of Marshal Marmont leading to the capture of Madrid

 Wellington galloped to his extreme right, where Pakenham’s 3rd Division was arriving from Salamanca with D’Urban’s Portuguese Cavalry.

 He ordered an immediate attack on the head of the French column.
 Wellington then crossed the hills to his centre, and directed the 5th and 4th Divisions to assault the French column in the flank, supported by the 6th and 7th Divisions and two Portuguese infantry brigades.

 D’Urban’s cavalry and the infantry of the 3rd Division began the battle, attacking Thomières’ Division at the head of the French column.
 After heavy fighting, involving Lieutenant Colonel Wallace’s 1st Brigade, the French gave way.

 Further to the left, the British 5th Division advanced down the hillside towards Maucune’s Division, isolated by the spreading out of the marching French column.
 Maucune formed his battalions in square, under the threat of the advancing British cavalry, and were attacked by the infantry of the 5th Division.
 The British and Portuguese charged the squares and the French were driven back.

 The next phase of the battle was the attack by Le Marchant’s brigade of heavy cavalry between the 3rd and 5th Divisions.
 The cavalry struck Maucune’s retreating infantry and overran them.
 The charge was continued until the cavalry encountered a steady French brigade of infantry in squares and the dragoons were brought to a halt, suffering casualties including General Le Marchant, who was killed.

-> The French divisions of Thomières and Maucune had been forced out of the battle and the division of Brennier had suffered heavy casualties.
+The French divisions of Thomières and Maucune were forced out of the battle and the division of Brennier suffered heavy casualties.

-> At the beginning of the fighting, Marshal Marmont was wounded, as was his deputy, General Bonnet.
+At the beginning of the fighting, Marshal Marmont was wounded, as was his deputy, General Bonnet.